 - Early mornings are the quietest at the waterfall; however, there isn’t much sunlight until around midday.
-Personally, we love that moody morning mist effect at waterfalls, but it depends on your style of shooting.
+Personally, we love that moody morning mist effect at waterfalls, but it depends on your style of sho0ting.

 - The splashback from the falls is pretty relentless, and you’re going to want to protect your equipment accordingly.
 We’ve recommended some protective gear below.